 The Lykke Challenge is an open source code competition to build the fastest foreign exchange matching engine and settlement platform using the blockchain.

 The competition runs in three stages with 21 prizes paid in Lykke coin varying from 500,000 Lykke coins (the equivalent of US$2,000) for the first stage, 1,000,000 Lykke coins (US$4,000) for the second stage, to 2,000,000 Lykke coins (US$8,000) for the final winner.
 Recipients can choose if they prefer Lykke coins or cash.

 In November, Lykke rewarded three prizes to the three submissions that the company received for its second round.
 As the proposed solutions complemented each other, the company decided to skip the third phase of the design competition to directly move to the implementation of the marketplace as a joint team project.

 In the beginning, Lykke’s marketplace will focus on foreign exchange but will expand to money market instrument, bonds, equities, etc.

 Beyond the global marketplace, Lykke is proposing Lykke City, a community made of Lykke Citizens or Inhabitants.

 To become a Lykke Citizen, a user needs to register on the website and provide KYC details including a mobile phone number, a selfie and a copy of ID or passport.
 He or she is then granted with a number of rights such as the ability to form teams and democratic autonomic organizations, to vote for projects, initiatives and submissions, as well as the ability to receive, send and trade Lykke coins.

 Lykke Corp guarantees a minimum of US$0.004 per Lykke coin valid until the end of 2016.

 Richard Olson will speak at the Zurich based nexussquared ‘Drink Up’ on January 18th, with a keynote on his project

-Image credit: Bitcoin, Wikimedia Commons.
+Image credit: Bitcoin, Unsplash.